dart-learning-hub/00-start-here/FAQ.md

 ### Q: What is Dart Learning Hub?

-**A:** It's a complete learning ecosystem for Dart, Flutter, and Backend, organized into 7 progressive phases.
-All content is free, open source, and focused on practical learning through projects.
+**A:** It's a complete learning ecosystem for Dart, Flutter and Backend, organized in 7 progressive phases.
+All content is free, open source and focused on practical learning through projects.

 ### Q: Is this an official Google/Dart/Flutter project?

 **A:** No, it's an independent community project created by a WorldSkills instructor.
-It has no official affiliation with Google but follows best practices and official documentation.
+It has no official affiliation with Google, but follows best practices and official documentation.

 ### Q: Is the content free?

 **A:** Yes!
-All material is under MIT license and 100% free.
-You can use it to study, teach, and even for commercial purposes.
+All material is under MIT license and is 100% free.
+You can use it to study, teach and even for commercial purposes.

 ### Q: Why bilingual (PT/EN)?

 **A:** To make content accessible to both Brazilian and international communities.
-It also helps Brazilian students practice technical English.
+Additionally, it helps Brazilian students practice technical English.

 ---